purescript-spec/purescript-spec-mocha/README.md

 purescript-spec-mocha is a runner and reporter for [purescript-spec](https://github.com/owickstrom/purescript-spec) that run tests and reports the results using the Mocha interface (`describe`, `it` etc).
-This enables you to use purescript-spec together with `mocha` and `karma`.
+This enables you to use purescript-spec together with `mocha` and `karma`, and thus run tests in web browsers, as well as NodeJS.

 ## Usage